parth1120/parth1120/README.md

 ---

-## 📦 Open Source

-Coming soon — `react-toast-imperative`

-A zero-context, imperative toast API for React.
-No Provider.
-No prop drilling.
-Just `toast.success("Done")` from anywhere.

----

 ## 🧭 What I Care About

 - **Frontend architecture that teams can own independently** — monorepos, shared libraries, design systems that don't become bottlenecks